 The TASK learning community takes place take place remotely online.
-Classes meet for two weeks, Monday thru Thursday, 8:15 a.m. to 11:30 a.m.; no Friday classes.
-Fillable TASK Application for 2020, is available online beginning April 2 and will close May 8, 2020 at 5:00 p.m. or until full.
+Classes meet for two weeks, Monday thru Thursday, 8:30 a.m. to 11:45 a.m.; no Friday classes.
+Fillable TASK Application for 2021, is available online beginning April 1 and will close at 5 p.m. on May 17, 2021 or until full.
 Check "How to Apply" below.

 How to Apply:

 - Step 2: Complete a New Student Orientation.
-Choose “In Person” for an appointment or “Online” for online version.
+Choose “SELF-DIRECTED ONLINE ORIENTATION"

 - Step 3: Complete TASK Application by clicking on the link below.